FatemaBohra/people/README.md

 # people
-* this repository represents a person with his/her name and age.
+* This repository represents a person with his/her name and age.